iomicroservices/baselink-nuxt/content/services/mobile-car-wash/car-valet-full.md

 Book a full car valet{{$doc.location}} delivered straight to your door

 #description
 BaseLink connects you with trusted local professionals who offer premium full car valet services{{$doc.location}}, brought directly to your home or workplace.
-It’s the easiest way to give your vehicle a thorough refresh — inside and out — without disrupting your day.
+It's the easiest way to give your vehicle a thorough refresh — inside and out — without disrupting your day.

 #description
 The full valet service includes an exterior hand wash and rinse, with wheels and tyres cleaned and detailed.
 Tar spots, bugs and road grime are carefully removed, followed by a polish and wax for a lasting shine.
 Windows, windshields, door shuts and sills are also cleaned to leave the outside spotless.